TalkBizAnywhere/slate/source/index.html.md

 target_language | The ID of the language the target audience speak, a list of accepted languages and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/languages) (JSON) source_language | The ID of the language the speaker uses, a list of accepted languages and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/languages) (JSON) industry | The ID of the related industry the job to be created belongs to.
-A list of accepted industries and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/industries) (JSON)
+A list of accepted industries and their ids can be found [here](https://app.talkbusinessanywhere.com/api/v1/industries) (JSON) description | Any additional information we need to know in order to serve you better.

 ### Response